-At the Academic Success Centre we are dedicated to helping you reach your highest learning potential.
+The Academic Success Centre is dedicated to helping you reach your highest learning potential.
 Every student is capable of achieving academic excellence, but not all learning takes place in the classroom, and not everyone learns in the same way.
-We understand that your life is more complex than your academic responsibilities, so we look at the whole picture and take an individualized approach to supporting your development.
+The Academic Success Centre takes an individualized approach to supporting your development.